 Infectious vaginitis types:

 - Yeast infections.
 This common ailment for women is also one of the most frequent causes of vaginitis.
-Yeast infections develop when a certain species of fungus (Candida albicans is the most common type) that is always present in the vagina, gains an edge and outnumbers healthy, friendly bacteria.
+Yeast infections develop when a certain species of fungus that is always present in the vagina, gains an edge and outnumbers healthy, friendly bacteria.
 The primary symptom is a thick, odorless white discharge that looks like cottage cheese.
 Infections may cause severe itching.
 Most yeast infections resolve quickly after a treatment with antifungal medication in the form of a cream or pill.
 Women can be more susceptible to yeast infections when they are pregnant, diabetic, have a weakened immune system, or are taking antibiotics.

 - Bacterial vaginosis (BV).
 Bacterial vaginosis is responsible for up to half of all vaginitis cases in the U.S. It is trigged by an overgrowth of “bad” bacteria in the vagina.
 (BV is not a sexually transmitted infection.)
-The vagina naturally has high levels of good bacteria mostly made up of a species called Lactobacillus.
-These bacteria help maintain an acidic environment in the vagina to ward off infections.
+The vagina naturally has high levels of good bacteria, which help maintain an acidic environment in the vagina to ward off infections.
 Different kinds of situations, like pregnancy, having new or multiple sexual partners, or douching and using perfumed soap, can interfere with the delicate balance, allowing bad bacteria to multiply.
 Signs of bacterial vaginosis include a white, gray or green discharge, itchiness, burning, and a strong, fish-like odor.
 Sometimes women can have this infection without symptoms, and in some cases the condition may resolve on its own.
 Depending on the severity of the infection, your doctor may prescribe antibiotics.

-- Trichomoniasis .
+- Trichomoniasis.
 Trichomoniasis (sometimes called “trich”) is a sexually transmitted infection that can cause vaginitis.
 Both sexual partners are infected through sexual contact.
-This infection is caused by a parasite invisible to the naked eye called Trichomonas vaginalis.
 While the infection can cause inflammation, about 70% of infected women and men do not show any signs.
 If a woman does experience symptoms, these can include a vaginal discharge with a fish-like odor.
 Trichomoniasis is curable with antibiotics and both partners need to be treated.
-Men with trichomoniasis might experience penile discharge, redness and discomfort.
+Men with this condition might experience penile discharge, redness and discomfort.
 Sexual partners should wait at least 7 to 10 days after finishing the antibiotic before having sex again, according to the Centers for Disease Control and Prevention (CDC).

 Noninfectious vaginitis types:

-- Atrophic vaginitis .
+- Atrophic vaginitis.
 At different stages in life, such as during pregnancy or while breastfeeding, a woman will have fluctuations in her levels of the hormone estrogen.
-A decrease in estrogen naturally happens during menopause—the stage of a woman’s life when she stops having menstrual cycles—and continues during post menopause, when estrogen levels stay permanently low.
+A decrease in estrogen naturally happens during menopause, and continues afterwards, when estrogen levels stay permanently low.
 Estrogen helps keep the vaginal walls healthy and lubricated.
 As the hormone drops, the tissue gets drier and thinner.
 Signs of atrophic vaginitis usually develop slowly over time and include pain during sex, vaginal dryness and burning during urination.
 Vaginal moisturizers and lubricants can help lesson some of these symptoms.
 Depending on the severity, your doctor may prescribe low-dose estrogen.
 This can be taken in the form of creams, an oral pill, a skin patch, or a pill inserted into directly into vagina.